MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/srb/ns-srb-_hw_initialization_data.md

 ## -struct-fields

+### -field ReservedUshort

+Reserved for system use and is not available for use by miniport drivers.

+### -field PortVersionFlags

 ### -field HwInitializationDataSize

 Specifies the size of this structure in bytes, as returned by <b>sizeof</b>().
 In effect, this member indicates the version of this structure being used by the miniport driver.
 A miniport driver's <b>DriverEntry</b> routine should set this member's value for the port driver.